Body Fat Caliper Calculator

 What is a body fat caliper calculator?

-How accurate is the skinfold pinch test?
+How accurate is the skinfold pinch test compared to DEXA?

 Which protocol should I use: 3-site, 4-site, or 7-site?